cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 ##### Acknowledging packets

-The last step of the packet flow depends on whether we have a happy path, when the packet has been successfully relayed, or a timeout, when something went wrong.
+The last step of the packet flow depends on whether you have a happy path, when the packet has been successfully relayed, or a timeout when something went wrong.

 After a module writes an `Acknowledgement`, a relayer can relay it back to the sender module.
-The sender module can then process the acknowledgement using the `OnAcknowledgementPacket` callback.
+The sender module can then process the acknowledgment using the `OnAcknowledgementPacket` callback.
 The contents of the `Acknowledgement` are entirely up to the modules on the channel (just like the packet data); however, it may often contain information on whether the packet was successfully processed, along with some additional data that could be useful for remediation if the packet processing failed.

-Since the modules are responsible for agreeing on an encoding/decoding standard for packet data and acknowledgements, IBC will pass in the acknowledgements as `[]byte` to this callback.
-The callback is responsible for decoding the acknowledgement and processing it.
+Since the modules are responsible for agreeing on an encoding/decoding standard for packet data and acknowledgments, IBC will pass in the acknowledgments as `[]byte` to this callback.
+The callback is responsible for decoding the acknowledgment and processing it.

 In `x/leaderboard/module_ibc.go` scaffolded by Ignite CLI you will find `OnAcknowledgementPacket`: